UNIFORMS & GEAR:

 BASICS:

 As with any military unit, your uniform provides your identity to both the public and to other members of the group.
 In the pages below, we will endeavor to provide you with guidance as far as what to wear, how to wear it, and what NOT to do.
-Please be patient, as this page is under construction.
+If you aren’t sure of anything listed below of feel you need more clarification, please don’t hesitate to reach out for assistance or come out at and talk to us!
 A detailed UNIFORM GUIDE is available upon request.

 OUR AGREEMENT: